RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 The term "cache" means "_a temporary storage space or memory that allows fast access to data_" ([dictionary.com](https://www.dictionary.com/browse/cache)).
 In the other hands, **think about it as simple key/value store**.

 There's a bunch of different cache systems.
 One of the most known is [Redis](https://redis.io/).
-It's an excellent in-memory data structure store but is sometimes overkill for a small to medium size application.
+It's an excellent in-memory data structure store but it's sometimes overkill for a small to medium size application.

 Instead of relying on a third-party library, we will learn how to build our cache system.